A Construction Accident Lawyer Can Mitigate Consequences for Workers

 Aggressive Legal Representation

 Our highly-rated, award-winning attorneys have been fighting for the rights of accident victims for decades.
 If you have been injured and are suffering because of the actions of another party, we want to help.
 We have the skill and resources to provide you with outstanding representation.
-Our staff includes a full-time medical doctor and registered nurse to help in our assessment of the injuries and ongoing needs of clients.
+Our staff includes a full-time medical doctor to help in our assessment of the injuries and ongoing needs of clients.
 We are the only Northern Pennsylvania law firm to provide this level of staffing to benefit plaintiffs.

 Let Us Help